MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Implementation
 --------------

 The display engine does not depend on type of buffer mode.
-At the end of a drawing, the display engine calls the LLAPI ``LLUI_DISPLAY_IMPL_flush`` to let the implementation to update the LCD data.
+At the end of a drawing, the display engine calls the LLAPI ``LLUI_DISPLAY_IMPL_flush`` to let the implementation to update the display data.
 This function should be atomic and the implementation has to return the new graphics buffer address (back buffer address).
 In
 ``direct`` and ``copy`` modes, this address never changes and the implementation has always to return the back buffer address.
-In ``switch`` mode, the implementation has to return the old LCD frame buffer address.
+In ``switch`` mode, the implementation has to return the old display frame buffer address.

 The next sections describe the work to do for each mode.